roman-milk/roman-milk.github.io/jezebels.md

+===

- ****** Jezebels Ch.
-3 ****** byE.Z.Riter© She turned her back to me, wiggled her ass to snug my cock between her thighs, and sighed.
+She turned her back to me, wiggled her ass to snug my cock between her thighs, and sighed.
 She was asleep in seconds.
 I felt breasts against my back and reassuring hands.
 Becky's arm went over my waist.

  Light was filtering through the drapes when I felt the bed move.
 I feigned sleep as all three of them arose.
 I heard whispering and giggling, doors opening and closing.